 Did you know that you can also grow tomatoes in containers?
 Fine Gardening has a great article on the subject here.
-So, even if you live in an apartment, or a condo, you can definitely grow your own tomatoes!
+So, even if you live in an apartment, or a condo, you can grow your tomatoes!

 So, if you’re familiar with my blog, you probably know that a lot of my “traditional” Italian recipes were inspired by my mom.

-Every family, and I mean every family, I know has some variation of this simple salad.
+Every family and I mean every family, I know has some variation of this simple salad.

 Some include thinly sliced onions or even grated garlic; different proportions and types of herbs; different varieties of cucumbers and tomatoes; sometimes you’d even find olives.

 My mom liked to keep things simple and so the list of ingredients was short.